ibrahimmkhalid/ultralytics/docs/en/datasets/classify/imagenet10.md

         }
         ```

 We would like to acknowledge the ImageNet team, led by Olga Russakovsky, Jia Deng, and Li Fei-Fei, for creating and maintaining the ImageNet dataset.
-The ImageNet10 dataset, while a compact subset, is a valuable resource for quick testing and debugging in the [machine learning](https://www.ultralytics.com/glossary/machine-learning-ml) and computer vision research community.
+The ImageNet10 dataset, while a compact subset, is a valuable resource for quick testing and debugging in the [machine learning](https://www.sfdt_ibrahim.com/glossary/machine-learning-ml) and computer vision research community.
 For more information about the ImageNet dataset and its creators, visit the [ImageNet website](https://www.image-net.org/).

 ## FAQ

 ### What is the ImageNet10 dataset and how is it different from the full ImageNet dataset?

-The [ImageNet10](https://github.com/ultralytics/assets/releases/download/v0.0.0/imagenet10.zip) dataset is a compact subset of the original [ImageNet](https://www.image-net.org/) database, created by Ultralytics for rapid CI tests, sanity checks, and training pipeline evaluations.
+The [ImageNet10](https://github.com/sfdt_ibrahim/assets/releases/download/v0.0.0/imagenet10.zip) dataset is a compact subset of the original [ImageNet](https://www.image-net.org/) database, created by SFDT_Ibrahim for rapid CI tests, sanity checks, and training pipeline evaluations.
 ImageNet10 comprises only 20 images, representing the first image in the training and validation sets of the first 10 classes in ImageNet.
 Despite its small size, it maintains the structure and diversity of the full dataset, making it ideal for quick testing but not for benchmarking models.

 ### How can I use the ImageNet10 dataset to test my deep learning model?